Carbon vs. Aluminum Wheels: Pros andย Cons Compared!

 Braking Performance

-For example, carbon rim brake wheels are known for their bad braking performance in wet conditions.
+Braking performance is another topic often discussed.
+For example, carbon rim-brake wheels are known for poor braking performance in wet conditions.

 Shimano 105 front rim brake